WGBH-MLA/AAPB2/app/views/exhibits/wrvr/notes.md

 - Decker, Jeffrey Louis.
 “Saint Oprah.” *Modern Fiction Studies* 51, no. 1 (2006): 169-178.

 - Dougherty, Kevin D. and Andrew L. Whitehead.
-“A Place to Belong: Small Group Involvement in Religious Congregations.” *Sociology of Religion* 72, no. 1 (Spring 2011):91-111.
+“A Place to Belong: Small Group Involvement in Religious Congregations.” *Sociology of Religion* 72, no. 1 (Spring 2011): 91-111.

-- Eisenberg, Evan. *The Recording Angel: Music, Records, and Culture from Aristotle to Zappa* (New Haven: Yale University Press, 2005).
+- Eisenberg, Evan. *The Recording Angel: Music, Records, and Culture from Aristotle to Zappa*.
+New Haven: Yale University Press, 2005.

-- Engelman, Ralph. *Public Radio and Television in America: A Political History* (Thousand Oaks, CA: Sage Publications, 1996).
+- Engelman, Ralph. *Public Radio and Television in America: A Political History*.
+Thousand Oaks, CA: Sage Publications, 1996.

-- Evans, Christopher Hodge. *The Social Gospel in American Religion: A History* (New York: New York University Press, 2017).
+- Evans, Christopher Hodge. *The Social Gospel in American Religion: A History*.
+New York: New York University Press, 2017.

-- Fagen, Donald. *Eminent Hipsters* (New York: Penguin Books, 2014).
+- Fagen, Donald. *Eminent Hipsters*.
+New York: Penguin Books, 2014.

 - Fairclough, Adam.
 “Martin Luther King, Jr. and the War in Vietnam.” *Phylon* 45, no. 1 (1984): 19-39.

-- Ferré, John P. “Protestant Press Relations in the United States, 1900-1930.” *Church History* 62, no. 4 (December 1993):514-527.
+- Ferré, John P. “Protestant Press Relations in the United States, 1900-1930.” *Church History* 62, no. 4 (December 1993): 514-527.

 - Fosdick, Harry Emerson. “’Shall the Fundamentalists Win?’: Harry Emerson Fosdick and the First Presbyterian Church in New York.” *The Journal of Presbyterian History* 94, no. 2 (Fall 1994): 76-81.